 The Technical High Angle Rope Rescue Program (THARRP) prepares fire department personnel in technical rope and tower crane rescue procedures for workers in distress working at heights (e.g., tower crane operators).
 It was established in 1991 by the Greater Vancouver Regional District Fire Chiefs, in response to stated needs of industry.
-The THARRP program is administered by the BCCSA, and overseen by the THARRP Steering Committee.
+The THARR program is administered by the BCCSA, and overseen by the THARRP Steering Committee.

 As a train-the-trainer program, THARRP assists participating fire departments in meeting the requirements for technical high angle rope rescues.
 The training consists of: